Assessment and Feedback

 The University has an Assessment and Feedback Policy which is available here Assessment and Feedback Policy.

-Assessments are normally submitted online usually through software called Turnitin which is accessed via Blackboard.
-Instructions for submitting work via Turnitin are available here: http://www.salford.ac.uk/library/help/esubmission
+Assessments are normally submitted online through Blackboard.
+Instructions for submitting work are available here: http://www.salford.ac.uk/library/help/esubmission

 You should always aim to submit your assessments by the deadline but any work submitted after 16:00 (UK time) on the deadline day will be considered to be one day late.

-But if you do submit work late, there is a period of 4 working days – the “late submission period” – when you can submit your assessment but it will be subject to a penalty.
-If work submitted late is of pass standard, your mark will reduced by 5 marks per working day (or part of a day) that it is late.
-Late penalties cannot take the mark below the minimum pass mark for the assessment.
+But if you do submit work late, there is a period of twenty-one consecutive days – the “late submission period” – when you can submit your assessment but it will be subject to a penalty.
+If work submitted late is of pass standard, your mark will be capped at the minimum pass mark (40% for undergraduates and 50% for postgraduates).

 If work submitted late is not awarded a pass mark, then no penalties are applied.
-Once the four-day late submission period has ended, you cannot submit your assessment and it will be recorded as a non-submission.
+Once the seven day late submission period has ended, you cannot submit your assessment and it will be recorded as a non-submission.

 If you had good reasons for submitting work late, you can make a claim for Personal Mitigating Circumstances (PMC).
 If your PMC is accepted, your late submission penalties will be removed.
 Further information on Personal Mitigating Circumstances can be found here: https://www.salford.ac.uk/askus/academic-support/pmc

-If you are a disabled student and you have an extension to your assessment deadline recommended in your Reasonable Adjustment Plan (also known as a Student Support Plan), you will be entitled to use this if you need it.
+If you are a disabled student and you have an extension to your assessment deadline recommended in your Reasonable Adjustment Plan, you will be entitled to use this if you need it.
 If you are struggling to meet a deadline or to submit your work within an extended deadline if you have one, and this is for disability-related reasons, please contact askUS Disability & Learner Support (the details for which can be found at the following link: https://www.salford.ac.uk/askus/our-services/disability-and-learner-support/contact-for-disability-support), at least four days before your work is due.
 An adviser will discuss your options.

-Extensions to deadlines for students with a Reasonable Adjustment Plan/Student Support do not apply to presentations, group work, resubmitted coursework, or to coursework being submitted as a replacement first attempt.
+Extensions to deadlines for students with a Reasonable Adjustment Plan do not apply to presentations or group work.
 Be aware that the use of extensions may impact upon the timely completion of your next assessment or revision period.
 You are advised to view your assessment schedule and plan to commence your assignment sooner, rather than to add time on to the end of the assessment.

 If you need adjustments to the assessment process for disability-related reasons, you must arrange to have a Reasonable Adjustment Plan appointment with askUS Disability & Learner Support.
 Disability & Learner Support can also make examination and other arrangements for a temporary condition, such as a broken hand.
 Further information about askUS Disability & Learner Support are available here: https://www.salford.ac.uk/askus/our-services/disability-and-learner-support